Christofer A. Rodelo

 Research Abstract

-I am a performance and literary historian who examines Latinx and Black Latinx expressive cultures in the nineteenth and twentieth century.
-My research focuses on the role of the spectacular body—as represented in literature, drama, popular culture, and historical memory— in shaping U.S. formations of race, gender, nation, and migration.
-Trained in American Studies, I use interdisciplinary methods, including archival research, performance analysis and close literary reading, to reconstruct aesthetic genealogies and situate them within racial formations at national and transnational levels.
-While rooted in the past, I highlight the influence of historical performance on contemporary cultural practices and political actions.
-My work charts new directions for critical race studies scholarship at the intersection of Latinx & Black Latinx Studies, Theater & Performance Studies, and U.S. Literary & Cultural History.
+Christofer A. Rodelo is a performance and literary historian who examines Latinx expressive cultures in the nineteenth and twentieth century.
+His research focuses on the role of the spectacular body—as represented in literature, drama, popular culture, and historical memory— in shaping U.S. formations of race, gender, nation, and migration.
+Trained in American Studies, he uses interdisciplinary methods, including archival research, performance analysis and close literary reading, to reconstruct aesthetic genealogies and situate them within racial formations at national and transnational levels.
+While rooted in the past, his research highlights the influence of historical performance on contemporary cultural practices and political actions.
+This work charts new directions for critical race studies scholarship at the intersection of Latinx & Black Latinx Studies, Theater & Performance Studies, and U.S. Literary & Cultural History.

-My current book project, Spectacles of Relation: Race, Performance, and the Latinx Nineteenth Century, illuminates a genealogy and critique of Latinx racialization based on spectacular displays of the body within U.S. performance culture from the 1840s to the early 1900s.
+He is currently at work on his first book project.
+Spectacles of Relation: Race, Performance, and the Latinx Nineteenth Century, illuminates a genealogy and critique of Latinx racialization based on spectacular displays of the body within U.S. performance culture from the 1840s to the early 1900s.
 It historically indexes 19th century minoritarian aesthetic practices, theorizes the affective and material contours of whiteness, blackness and indigeneity, and rubs together the methodological tenets of literary and performance studies for an archivally-grounded reading of textual, performative, and visual ephemera.

 Awards and Honors